beeldengeluid/whisper-asr-worker/README.md

 We recommend version `large-v2` as it performs better than `large-v3` in our [benchmarks](https://opensource-spraakherkenning-nl.github.io/ASR_NL_results/NISV/bn_nl/res_labelled.html).

-You can also specify an S3 URI if you have your own custom model available via S3 (by modifying the `W_MODEL` parameter).
+You can also specify an S3/HTTP URI if you want to load your own (custom) model (by modifying the `W_MODEL` parameter).